pjbgravely/Temporary-Override/README.md

 Recreates the temporary override I have seen in Niagara.
-Select the value that you want and selsct the time for override.
+Select the value that you want and select the time for override.
 Cancel at any time.
 This prevents somone from perminatly overriding essental input/outputs. # Temporary-Override